Character sheaves on unipotent groups in positive characteristic: foundations: Main definitions and results

 A {\em morphism} $(M,\phi)\rar{}(N,\psi)$ in $\sD_G(X)$ is a morphism $\nu:M\rar{}N$ in $\sD(X)$ satisfying $\phi\circ\al^*(\nu)=\pi^*(\nu)\circ\psi$.
 The {\em composition} of morphisms in $\sD_G(X)$ is defined to be equal to their composition in $\sD(X)$. \end{defin}

-\begin{rem} With the aid of the proper base change theorem and the smooth base change theorem, one can easily ``upgrade'' the functors $f^*$, $f_*$ and $f_!$ mentioned in \S\ref{ss:six-functors} to functors between the equivariant derived categories $\sD_G(X)$ and $\sD_G(Y)$, in the case where a unipotent group $G$ acts on $X$ and $Y$, and the morphism $f$ commutes with the $G$-action (cf.~\cite[\S3.4]{characters}). \end{rem}
+\begin{rem} With the aid of the proper base change theorem and the smooth base change theorem, one can easily ``upgrade'' the functors $f^*$, $f_*$ and $f_!$ mentioned in \S\ref{ss:six-functors} to functors between the equivariant derived categories $\sD_G(X)$ and $\sD_G(Y)$, in the case where a unipotent group $G$ acts on $X$ and $Y$, and the morphism $f$ commutes with the $G$-action (cf.~\cite[\S4.4]{characters}). \end{rem}

-\begin{rem} By construction, we have a faithful forgetful functor $\sD_G(X)\rar{}\sD(X)$.
-If $G$ is a \emph{connected} unipotent group over $k$, one can show that the forgetful functor is fully faithful (cf.~\cite{intro}).
-In other words, being $G$-equivariant becomes a \emph{property} of an $\ell$-adic complex on $X$ in this case. \end{rem}
+\begin{rem} By Definition~\ref{d:equiv-derived}, we have a faithful forgetful functor $\sD_G(X)\to\sD(X)$.
+If $G$ is a \emph{connected} unipotent group over $k$, one can show that the forgetful functor is fully faithful.
+In other words, being $G$-equivariant becomes a \emph{property} of an $\ell$-adic complex on $X$ in this case.
+In particular, if $(M,\phi)\in\sD_G(X)$, then $\phi$ is determined uniquely by $M$. \end{rem}